router-resources/Router-Nitro-CookBook/Module1.md

 c) It requires extensive technical knowledge for successful implementation.
 d) Both b and c are correct.

-# Conclusion

-In conclusion, Module 1 has provided a comprehensive overview of the need for Router Nitro and its significance in the context of CrossChain interoperability.
-We have explored the fundamental concepts of CrossChain bridges and the challenges associated with inter-blockchain communication.

-As we progress through the course, we will delve deeper into the functionalities and technical aspects of Router Nitro, building upon the foundation established in Module 1 to explore its full potential and applications in real-world scenarios.

 # [Next : Module 2: What is Asset Swapping and Asset Transfer? ](Module2.md)